shaunthambyah/slate/source/index.html.md

 Parameter | Mandatory? | Description
 --------- | ----------- | -----------
-landscape_id | Yes | The ID if the landscape from which to retrieve the list of sites/urls
+landscape_id | Yes | The ID of the landscape from which to retrieve the list of sites/urls

 ### Returns